 If you die without making a valid Will you are regarded as dying intestate.
-This means that the law dictates as to who receives your assets upon your death and you effectively lose the right and opportunity to decide who will receive what and when.
-For many people knowing you have provided for your loved ones whether they be family or friends in the event of your death, provides comfort and peace of mind.
+This means that the law dictates who will receive your assets upon your death and you lose the right and opportunity to decide who will receive what and when.
+For many people, knowing you have provided for your loved ones in the event of your death, whether they be family or friends, provides comfort and peace of mind.
 It is therefore essential that you make a Will.

 Some people may be deterred from making a Will as they see it as a complicated process involving a lot of technical jargon they do not understand.
 In fact, the process is fairly straightforward.
 There are a number of benefits from making a valid Will, including:

 - Your property can pass to the people you choose to benefit;

 - You can specify the particular age in which individuals may become entitled to your assets (for example, you may wish to avoid children inheriting significant sums of money early in life);